-A single unflattering or embarrassing image from Google can harm your online reputation, potentially keeping you from achieving your personal and professional goals.
+A single unflattering or embarrassing image, such as a mugshot from Google, can harm your online reputation, potentially keeping you from achieving your personal and professional goals.
 Removing images from the search giant can be a complex process.
 With the tips below, you can have success at taking down an image from Google, helping you to protect and repair your critical digital reputation.

 Google Images: Risks to Your Online Reputation

 Google Images is one of the most popular features on the search engine.
 Every day, millions of people use the feature to find photographs of people, places, and things.
 In fact, Google is sometimes used as an informal background check tool.

 Image search results have the potential to influence others’ perceptions of you.
 Imagine if an embarrassing photo of your past were to appear in search results — images like mugshots, an explicit image that was stolen from you, or party pictures shared without your control.
 When people discover such images in search results, they may view you in a different light.

 How can these images put your online reputation at risk?
 If someone discovers these images in search results, they may form a negative opinion about you, causing them to lose trust in you.
 If image search results are negative, you may miss out on opportunities in your life, including:

 - Getting accepted into the school of your choice

 - Landing that dream job you applied for